234online/234online/README.md

-- 👋 Hi, I’m @234online
+- 👋 Hi, I’m Turnea Fabian
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Game Programming and Web Developement
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on a small project
 - 📫 How to reach me: turneafabian@gmail.com